phucttp/PID-Vision-Tracker/README.md

 ✅ Flexible **PID** control for quick system stabilization.
 ✅ **UART** connection with a **microcontroller** for instant response.
 ✅ **Manual PID Tuning** – fine-tune each parameter for optimal performance.
+🔹 Note: The machine learning model is only used to verify whether the object is balanced.
+The system's control is entirely handled by the PID algorithm.
 ---

 ## 🛠️ System Requirements